xiaozongyang/VictoriaLogs/docs/victorialogs/querying/vlogscli.md

 ## TLS options

-`vlogscli` supports the following TLS-related command-line flags for connections to the `-datsource.url`:
+`vlogscli` supports the following TLS-related command-line flags for connections to the `-datasource.url`:

-* `-tlsCAFile` - optional path to TLS CA file to use for verifying connections to the `-datasource.url`.
+- `-tlsCAFile` - optional path to TLS CA file to use for verifying connections to the `-datasource.url`.
 By default, system CA is used.
-* `-tlsCertFile` - optional path to client-side TLS certificate file to use when connecting to the `-datasource.url`.
+- `-tlsCertFile` - optional path to client-side TLS certificate file to use when connecting to the `-datasource.url`.
-* `-tlsInsecureSkipVerify` - whether to skip tls verification when connecting to the `-datasource.url`.
+- `-tlsInsecureSkipVerify` - whether to skip tls verification when connecting to the `-datasource.url`.
-* `-tlsKeyFile` - optional path to client-side TLS certificate key to use when connecting to the `-datasource.url`.
+- `-tlsKeyFile` - optional path to client-side TLS certificate key to use when connecting to the `-datasource.url`.
-* `-tlsServerName` -  optional TLS server name to use for connections to the `-datasource.url`.
+- `-tlsServerName` -  optional TLS server name to use for connections to the `-datasource.url`.
 By default, the server name from `-datasource.url` is used.

 See also [auth options](#auth-options).